Installation

 # All tools at once

 The flag matters.
 Each tool looks for its MCP config in a different location.
-Running quint-code init without a flag only configures Claude Code.
+Running haft init without a flag only configures Claude Code.
 If you use Cursor, you need --cursor.

 Where MCP config goes